ChFlick/website/content/about.md

 ![That's me](/images/avatar.png#float-right)

 Hi there!
-I'm a software engineer originally from Germany but currently living in Dublin I have a passion for software engineering and enjoy building side projects using various technologies.
+I'm a software engineer originally from Germany but currently living in Dublin.
+I have a passion for software engineering and enjoy building side projects using various technologies.
 I also love participating in [Advent of Code challenges](https://adventofcode.com) when I find some time.